joako1991/MaIAWinterSchoolPyQt5/README.md

 The main idea of this repository is give you the most basic templates you can have for each application, and your project will make use of several of them.

+In order to execute any of these examples, we move to the folder that holds the example we want, and we execute: ```python3 ./main.py```

 # Requirements
 * Python3
 * OpenCV for Python3